Albany, NY

 Scope/Solutions

-Albany City Hall was designed by H.H.
-Richardson and constructed between 1881 and 1883.
-The building has exterior mass masonry walls of Milford granite and East Longmeadow brownstone trim and ornamentation.
-Architecturally, City Hall is anchored by the 200+ foot tower at the southwest corner of the building.
-The tower includes an open belfry level, a large pyramidal stone roof, and a stair turret.
-The city was concerned about leakage through the tower and turret roofs and the related brownstone and structural deterioration.
+Albany’s City Hall, designed by H.H.
+Richardson and constructed in the early 1880s, features exterior mass masonry walls of Milford granite and East Longmeadow brownstone trim and ornamentation.
+Architecturally, the building is anchored at the southwest corner by the 200+ foot tower, including an open belfry level, a large pyramidal stone roof, and a stair turret.
+Leakage through the tower and turret roofs was leading to brownstone and structural deterioration.
+The city retained SGH to investigate the issues and develop remedial options.

-• Conducted a comprehensive condition assessment of the stone tower masonry and related structural framing, including hands-on survey using rope access techniques, water testing to determine leakage paths, and exploratory openings to assess the condition of the embedded steel
+- Conducting a comprehensive condition assessment of the stone tower masonry and related structural framing, including hands-on surveys using rope access, water testing to determine leakage paths, and exploratory openings to assess the condition of the embedded steel

-• Provided cost estimates for repairs, and assisted the city in identifying potential sources for outside funding for rehabilitation of the landmark building
+- Helping the city identify potential sources for outside funding for rehabilitating the landmark building

-• Provided repair documents and related construction phase services for ceiling, flashing, and other miscellaneous repairs
+- Developing repair documents and providing related construction phase services for ceiling, flashing, and other miscellaneous repairs

 Project Summary